sdaza/dissertation/ch03/readme.md

-# Contextual Income Mobility and Individual Health
+# Association between Early Exposure to County Income Mobility and Adult Individual Health in the United States

-- This reposotory contains code to reproduce results in paper **County Income Mobility and Individual Health**
+- This repository contains code to reproduce results in paper **Association between Early Exposure to County Income Mobility and Adult Individual Health in the United States**
 - We use the PSID and NLSY97 data (restricted data) and Chetty's income mobility estimates at the county level
 - The `src` folder contains all the code to reproduce the analysis in R
 - The `output` folder contains tables (Latex) and figures shown in paper

-# R environment
+- To recreate the R environment use `renv::restore()`